 \subsubsection{Australia Telescope Compact Array (ATCA)}

-ATCA conducted 32 observations of AT2020afhd from May 2 to November 12, 2024, as part of the DDT projects CX567, C3615, and CX591 (PI: Y. Wang).
+The ATCA conducted 32 observations of AT2020afhd between May 2 and November 12, 2024, as part of the DDT projects CX567 and CX591, and the Non A-Priori Assignable project C3615 (PI: Y. Wang).
 All the observations were observed at C band (4--10 GHz).

-The radio data were reduced in CASA of the same version for the VLA data, following the tutorial \footnote{\href{https://casaguides.nrao.edu/index.php/ATCA\_Tutorials}{https://casaguides.nrao.edu/index.php/ATCA\_Tutorials}} and additionally using the `rflag' and `tfcrop' modes in the CASA task \textsc{flagdata} to flag the radio-frequency interference.
+The radio data were reduced in CASA of the same version for the VLA data, following the tutorial (\href{https://casaguides.nrao.edu/index.php/ATCA\_Tutorials}{https://casaguides.nrao.edu/index.php/ATCA\_Tutorials}) and additionally using the `rflag' and `tfcrop' modes in the CASA task \textsc{flagdata} to flag the radio-frequency interference.
 In all observations, 1934--638 was used to calibrate the bandpass response, flux-density scale and polarization leakage, while 0336--019 was used to calibrate the time-variable complex gains.
 We imaged all the observations for the AT2020afhd field at C band with reference frequencies at 5.5 GHz and 9 GHz, each covering a bandwidth of 2048 MHz, using the CASA task \textsc{tclean} with natural weighting.
 The flux density and corresponding error measurements of AT2020afhd were the same as those of VLA.
-We calculated the spectral index for ATCA (i.e., ATCA-$\alpha$) using a two point (at 5.5 GHz and 9 GHz) power-law fitting.
+We calculated the spectral index for ATCA (i.e., ATCA-$\alpha$) by fitting a power-law to the two-point flux measurements at 5.5 GHz and 9 GHz.